 The early Warhammer video game Shadow of the Horned Rat featured magic items lying around some of the battle maps that you could pick up and use.
 The problem?
 These items were represented by a single pixel that occasionally turned white.
 Pretty much the only way to discover them was by chance (and some of them were hidden well out of the way), and once a unit had picked one up, it was stuck with it, thus usually rendering the item useless anyway.
 Frustrating?
 Oh my yes.

 The released-without-being-finished add-on to Ultima VII Part II: Serpent's Isle,The Silver Seed, had the most powerful item in the game — a ring that made spell components unnecessary — hidden on a dead monster that can barely be seen under an avalanche in a section of the dungeon that seemed to go nowhere.
-Even knowing the area to look in, I couldn't find it until I saw a screenshot.
+Even knowing the area to look in, it's hard to find find it until you look at a screenshot.

 Ultima VII had a few pixel hunts as well, in particular a very well hidden switch in a dungeon and the key to the shack holding the Hoe of Destruction.
 It's inside a dead fish in an area covered with identical-looking dead fishes.
 And the right one is hidden under some debris that you need to move out of the way first.